eficode-academy/devops-academy-handins-public/git/git-handin.md

 This will produce a file named `git-<your-email>.zip` which is what you hand in.

-**If you hand in your hand-in any other way, it will not be graded!**
+**If you submit your hand-in any other way, it will not be graded!**

 ---